gethomepage/homepage/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Please include a summary of the change.
 Screenshots and / or videos can also be helpful if appropriate.

 New service widgets should include example(s) of relevant relevant API output as well as a PR to the docs for the new widget.
+See the development guidelines for new widgets: https://gethomepage.dev/en/more/development/#service-widget-guidelines
 -->

 Closes # (issue)